 Achilles Tendon – this is also known as the calcaneal tendon and it connects the heel bone to the calf muscles.
 This is another area that is used every day, nearly all day long and when it is injured it is Tendinosis.
 Bone spurs located on the heel can also be a contributing factor to this type of injury.

 Jumper’s Knee – this is also referred to as patellar tendinosis.
 This tendon begins at the kneecap or patella and travels down the front of the knee to the shin bone or tibial tubercle.
 Athletes have this kind of injury mostly.

 Tendinosis and Tendinitis Treatments

 The treatment for these conditions is also based on if there is degeneration or inflammation.

 Tendinitis treatment – this includes plenty of rest, avoiding the repetitive motion that caused the issue in the first place, taking over-the-counter anti-inflammatory medications, and perhaps a brace to immobilize the area for short periods of time.

 Tendinosis treatment – this would include a regimen of physical therapy.
 This will include stretching and strengthening the muscles and tendons surrounding the injury.

 There are also treatments that include steroid injections, as well as PRP, platelet-rich plasma.
-This is taken from your own blood to help stimulate healing.
+Stimulate healing needs blood and is taken from you.

 Remember that the difference can be subtle at first.
 Always ask your doctor to spell out, in detail, which type of injury you are experiencing and what course of treatment will be best.
 Not all treatments are best for each individual.
 Be sure to follow your doctor’s recommendation to the letter in order to heal faster and to aid in relieving your pain.